tarwn/lessthandot-hugo/blogs/content/posts/2011-12-14-starting-a-continuous-delivery-project.md

 ## Why a Continuous Delivery Model?

 Continuous Delivery focuses on standardizing the environments and processes for product delivery, with an aim to create a clear and consistent process from committing new code to having a deliverable product.
-Creating a consistent process reduces variability and risks involved with manual deployment, ensures all “ready to be released” products meet our build and testing standards, creates a faster feedback loop so that problems are detected sooner (and thus can be fixed cheaper), and adds a level of auditability that rarely exists with manual deployment processes.
+Creating a consistent process reduces variability and risks involved with manual deployment, ensures all "ready to be released" products meet our build and testing standards, creates a faster feedback loop so that problems are detected sooner (and thus can be fixed cheaper), and adds a level of auditability that rarely exists with manual deployment processes.

 There is a good article [on InformIT][1] by Jez Humble (who also coauthored the book [Continuous Delivery][2]) that covers the benefits more in depth.